tomerhasson-git/myrchangar-privacy/index.md

 **Privacy Policy**

-This privacy policy applies to the My RC Hangar app for mobile devices, together with any related services operated by Tomer Hasson (collectively, the "Application").
-Tomer Hasson is hereby referred to as the "Service Provider".
+This privacy policy applies to the My RC Hangar app for mobile devices, together with any related services operated by the application (collectively, the "Application").

 **Information Collection and Use**